 The next part that you must fill out is the actual message of thepost.
 An example of the message area appears below:

 In the white message area, as shown above, write a detailed description of your problem and then press the enter key.
-Now copy and paste the contents of the DDS.txt log that you saved to your desktop.
-You can do this by going to your Desktop and double-clicking on the file named DDS.txt to open it.
+Now copy and paste the contents of the FRST.txt log that should be located on your desktop.
+You can do this by going to your Windows desktop and double-clicking on the file named FRST.txt to open it.
 After the Notepad window is opened, right-click in the notepad and select Select All.
 Then right click again and select Copy.
-Now go back to the Post and right click in the post area and select Paste to paste the contents of the DDS.txt report into the post.
-When done, you should now have a post consisting of the detailed description of your problem and the reports from DDS.
+Now go back to the Post and right click in the post area and select Paste to paste the contents of the FRST.txt report into the post.
+When done, you should now have a post consisting of the detailed description of your problem and the contents of the FRST.txt log file.

 The more you can tell us about a problem, the better and easier it will be to help you.
 In other words, "Help, I get a blue screen when I start my computer" will only result in the helper asking you what the specific message is.
 Instead in your first post, actually tell us the exact message, word-for-word, that you are receiving.

-Once you have finished entering your message into the message body of the post, we need you to attach the Attach.txt file created by DDS.
+Once you have finished entering your message into the message body of the post, we need you to attach the Addition.txt file that was also created by FRST.
 To do this, click on the Browse button in the Attachment section of the post.
-This is shown by the red arrow in Figure 16 below.
+This is shown by the red arrow in Figure 10 below.

-Figure 11: Attach the Attach.txt file to the post
+Figure 10: Attach the Addition.txt file to the post

-You should now see the Attach.txt file.
+You should now see the Addition.txt file.
 Click on it once to select it and then click on the Open button.
 You should now be back at the New Topic screen.
 Once there, click on the Attach This File button, as shown by the blue arrow in Figure 10 above.

 Now that all the information has been entered into the post and the file has been attached, scroll down and click on the Post New Topic button to actually post your new topic to the forums.